Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 If your horse falls somewhere in the middle for both distance aptitude and Intelligence, you may have to try both options to see which works best for your horse.
 If all else fails, look for Stellar races (when appropriate) or try to enter favorite distance as much as possible.

 During off season, your horse is likely already taking a break and will regain some Rest simply because they aren't racing outside of certain Series races.
-If your horse is low on Prime or could benefit from improved Courage/Consistency, be sure to get some Track and Trail Ride training in.
-In addition, Track Rides will improve Experience and Trail rides will improve Rest, so can be useful for those reasons alone.
+Instead of racing, you can use this time to perform some beneficial training.
+For 2 and 3 year olds, performing Track or Trail Ride will increase Maturity and Peak and will lower Risk.
+There is also a chance they may gain Longevity.
+For 4 year olds and older, Track or Trail Rides may boost Prime or improve Courage and Consistency.
+In addition, Track Rides will improve Experience and Trail rides will improve Rest, so they can be useful for those reasons alone.
 You can also add in a buddy workout to your horse’s routine to improve Rest and help maintain a little Experience.

 That said, if your goal is to improve Prime, instead of doing Buddy Workouts you might instead want to focus on Track or Trail Rides, both of which have better chances to improve Prime than Buddy Workouts.
 Trail Ride is the most likely to improve Prime, though if your horse needs Experience more than Rest, Track Rides are the next best option.